MagnusHLund/TrueQuiz/README.md

 This project is built with Node.js and JavaScript and requires Node.js to be installed on the user's computer.

 # Note
-This project is relatively new, and is under heavy development.

-# Live work updates:
-Currently working on point systems, and quiz button functionality
+This project might not seem to be near perfect.
+But this is mostly to understand websocket's functionality by using rooms from socket.io

 # Installation
 Make sure Node.js is installed on your computer.
 You can download it from the official website: https://nodejs.org/